ozan-koksal/bloom-filters/README.md

 ## Expected Performance Impact

 Implementing Bloom filters is one of the key measures we're taking to make our system more durable during high peak traffic times like Black Friday.
-Based on our analysis, we anticipate:
+Based on our analysis:

-- **Memory efficiency**: Our Bloom filters should require 99% less memory compared to storing regular sets with thousands of product IDs that are hundreds of bytes long.
-This will allow us to keep all partner filters in memory with barely any memory overhead.
+- **Memory efficiency**: Our Bloom filters require 99% less memory compared to storing regular sets with thousands of product IDs that are hundreds of bytes long.
+This allows us to keep all partner filters in memory with barely any memory overhead.

-- **Massive reduction in Redis lookups**: By eliminating the vast majority of non-tracked items at the Bloom filter stage, we project a dramatic reduction in load on our Redis infrastructure.
+- **Massive reduction in Redis lookups**: By eliminating the vast majority of non-tracked items at the in-memory Bloom filter stage, we achieve a 99%+ reduction in Redis operations.
+For example, during peak traffic processing 1M+ product updates per minute, instead of performing 1M Redis lookups, we only need ~5K-10K exact verifications.

-- **Scalability without Redis dependency**: The system should be able to handle massive spikes in change volume without overwhelming the underlying Redis database, allowing us to scale independently of our storage layer.
+- **Scalability without Redis dependency**: The system can handle massive spikes in change volume without overwhelming the underlying Redis database, allowing us to scale independently of our storage layer.

 - **CPU efficiency**: In-memory Bloom filter lookups are extremely fast (O(k) where k is the number of hash functions), requiring only microseconds compared to Redis network round-trips that take milliseconds.
 While each lookup requires computing multiple hash functions, this CPU cost is negligible compared to the network and I/O overhead we eliminate.
 Initial filter creation requires O(n*k) operations to insert all tracked products, but this one-time cost is amortized across millions of lookups.